-6 credit points of Asian Studies.
+6 senior credit points - Arts elective or Asian Studies.
 No prerequisite for entry – any undergraduate student who has room for an Arts elective can apply.

-New Colombo Plan Grant A$3000 to successful applicants (intended to support students, but not necessarily cover all costs).
-OS-HELP loans may be available to eligible students
+New Colombo Plan Grant of AUD$3000 will be awarded to successful applicants (intended to support students, but not necessarily cover all costs).
+OS-HELP loans may be available to eligible students.

-Fifteen eligible students will be awarded the New Colombo Plan scholarships.
-A further five places will be available for self-funded students.
+20 eligible students will be awarded the New Colombo Plan scholarships.

-A 2000-word research report on a topic relevant to the program, to be agreed with the Field School convenor.
+Participation in program site visits and lecture; short oral presentation during the trip; plus a 2000-word research report on a topic relevant to the program, agreed with the field school convenor.